 Liberty City Health Fair

 Light of the World Health Fair

 NEW weekly clinic night established in 2019!
 At CHS, primary care (via health screenings, routine laboratory evaluations, and valuable patient education and counseling) is provided to patients in the Little Haiti and neighboring Miami communities.
 In order to be eligible for care at CHS, patients must live at or below 200% of the federal poverty level.

-The IDEA Clinic, named after the Infectious Disease Elimination Act, was founded by UM/Jackson IM Residency alum and National 'Upstander' Hansel Tookes III, MD, MPH in 2016.
-This clinic was made possible by legislation change through HIV and epidemiology research conducted by Dr. Tookes, and its aim is in screening for HIV and Hepatitis C, and linking participants to rehabilitation & treatment.
+The IDEA Needle Exchange, named after the Infectious Disease Elimination Act, was founded by UM/Jackson IM Residency alum and National 'Upstander' Hansel Tookes III, MD, MPH in 2016.
+The needle exchange was made possible by legislation change through HIV and epidemiology research conducted by Dr. Tookes, and its aim is in screening for HIV & Hepatitis C, providing naloxone prescriptions & education, and linking participants to rehabilitation & treatment.
 Through DOCS, there is now a weekly clinic night where residents work alongside students to provide wound care to participants enrolled in the needle exchange program.
 The services provided by this clinic include incision & drainage of skin abscesses, harm reduction counseling, and general health screenings.

 Trafficking Healthcare Resources and Interdisciplinary Victim Services and Education (THRIVE) Clinic

-The THRIVE clinic is a multidisciplinary, multicultural program that battles infringement on human rights by providing primary care, psychiatric and behavioral health services, and gynecological care to victims of human trafficking, all in one location.
+The THRIVE Clinic is a multidisciplinary, multicultural program that battles infringement on human rights by providing primary care, psychiatric and behavioral health services, and gynecological care to victims of human trafficking, all in one location.
 Volunteers have the unique opportunity to serve these victims, many of whom are referred to the clinic by the U.S. Department of Homeland Security and the Miami-Dade County State Attorney's Office.
-As a hub for Central and South America, Miami is unique in its exposure to this form of modern-day slavery.

 Human Rights Clinic (HRC)